robustini/AceRadio/README.md

 So before running the installer command, make sure your shell is already inside your local **ACE-Step V1.5** folder.

-The installer will then download the required AceRadio files automatically from this repository and place them into the correct location inside your ACE-Step tree.
+The installer then downloads the required AceRadio files automatically from this repository and places them in the correct location inside your ACE-Step tree.

 It is expected to copy only the AceRadio payload needed by the integration, not the whole repository.
 In particular, it should **not** overwrite the main `README.md` already present in your ACE-Step root.